CEO-DC: Driving Decarbonization in HPC Data Centers with Actionable Insights: Current Methods to Quantify Emissions and Optimize DC Procurement

-ISO 14040:2006~\cite{finkbeiner2006new} for life cycle assessment (LCA) has guided the development of many tools for assessing total carbon emissions in ICT services and platforms.
-PAIA~\cite{paia_mit} and Boavizta~\cite{Boavizta_2025} are examples of such tools used by vendors such as Dell, HP, and Lenovo to report server hardware emissions.
-Software-based tools like GreenAlgorithms~\cite{Lannelongue_2021} and CodeCarbon~\cite{schmidt2021codecarbon} automate the estimation of code-specific operational emissions.
-However, embodied emissions are especially difficult to quantify due to limited disclosure from chip and platform manufacturers.
-Major server-grade vendors, Intel, AMD, and Altera, rarely report device-specific embodied carbon data~\cite{Intel2023CR, AMD2023CR}.
-Academic tools attempt to fill this gap: the ACT model~\cite{Gupta_2023} derives chip-level embodied emissions using TSMC data~\cite{TSMC2023Sustainability}, while GreenFPGA and ECO-CHIP~\cite{Sudarshan_2023, Sudarshan_2024} explore ASIC vs. FPGA trade-offs.
-At the server-level, SCARIF~\cite{ji2024scarif} can predict embodied carbon using vendor data.
-Li et al.\cite{li_LLM_LCA_2024} extend ACT for server emissions in the AI application domain, while \cite{faiz_llmcarbon_2023} further contributes application-level insights.
-We also include server-level components in our embodied emissions model that are typically replaced during platform upgrades, such as memory, host CPUs, and chassis.
+The life cycle assessment (LCA) ISO 14040:2006~\cite{finkbeiner2006new} has guided the development of many tools for assessing total carbon emissions in ICT services and platforms.
+PAIA~\cite{paia_mit} and Boavizta~\cite{Boavizta_2025} are examples of such tools used by Dell, HP, and Lenovo to report server hardware emissions.
+Software-based tools such as GreenAlgorithms~\cite{Lannelongue_2021} and CodeCarbon~\cite{schmidt2021codecarbon} automate the estimation of code-specific operational emissions.
+However, embodied emissions are especially difficult to quantify because of limited disclosure from chip and platform manufacturers.
+Major server-grade vendors such as Intel, NVIDIA, AMD, and Altera rarely report device-specific embodied carbon data~\cite{Intel2023CR, AMD2023CR}.
+Academic tools attempt to fill this gap: ACT~\cite{Gupta_2023} derives chip-level embodied emissions from TSMC reports~\cite{TSMC2023Sustainability}, while GreenFPGA and ECO-CHIP~\cite{Sudarshan_2023, Sudarshan_2024} explore ASIC vs. FPGA trade-offs.
+At the server level, SCARIF~\cite{ji2024scarif} can predict the embodied carbon using vendor data.
+Li et al.~\cite{li_LLM_LCA_2024} extend ACT for server emissions in the AI application domain, while \cite{faiz_llmcarbon_2023} further contributes application-level insights.